 Second Draft of Housing Element Posted.
 In advance of the Planning Commission meeting to discuss the revised Housing Element, the draft was posted on the City's website on August 19, 2022.
+The draft remained on the City's website throughout the public hearing process, and remains on the City's website.
 The Planning Commission hearing was noticed to the public in the usual manner.

 Planning Commission Recommendation.
-The Planning Commission is scheduled to review the updated Housing Element at its August 25, 2022 hearing, and recommend that City Council adopt the 6th Cycle Draft Housing Element.
+The Planning Commission reviewed the updated Housing Element at its August 25, 2022 meeting, heard public comment, and recommended that City Council adopt the proposed resolution, recommending that the City Council adopt General Plan Amendment (PLAN-2022-0003) for the 2021-2029 Housing Element.